Dragons in Paragon of Design by Skrocki's Pieces

 Copper dragon cufflinks with black inlay.

-While traveling we have came across dozens of different styles of dragons with different meanings.
-One image that has really stood out for me, which we have seen in several museums, cathedrals and churches, was the image or sculpture of St. George fighting the dragon or in some cases it’s the Archangel Michael fighting the dragon.
-In a simplified version of the legend of St. George he saved a town from a dragon that demanded the villagers sacrifice their family members to appease it.
-The story behind the archangel Michael and the dragon, seen in iconography, describes the battle between Michael and his angels fighting the dragon and the dragon’s angels.
-You can usually tell the difference between the two, Michael and St. George, because Michael occasionally has wings and is not on horseback.
+In a simplified version of the legend of St. George, he saved a town from a dragon that demanded the villagers sacrifice their family members to appease it.
+The story of Archangel Michael and the dragon, often seen in iconography, describes the battle between Michael and his angels against the dragon and its followers.
+You can usually tell the difference between the two because Michael is sometimes depicted with wings and is not on horseback.

-The English word "dragon" was derived from a Greek word meaning "serpent of huge size or water snake."
+The English word “dragon” is derived from a Greek word meaning “serpent of huge size” or “water snake.”
 A dragon is a mythological representation of a reptile.
-In antiquity, dragons were mostly envisaged as serpents, but since the Middle Ages, it has become common to depict them with legs, resembling a lizard.
+In antiquity, dragons were mostly envisioned as serpents, but since the Middle Ages, they have commonly been depicted with legs, resembling a lizard.

 While going through our pictures we found dozens of historical dragons.
 We chose several that we based our items on.
 In this post we also feature some of our items that we made inspired from these photographs.